 Awards provided by this this solicitation are for a twelve-(12) month period of funding.
-This program is funded by the Indiana General Assembly through the state's biennial budget.
+This planning grant is funded by the Indiana General Assembly through the state's biennial budget.

-In the interest of supporting rural counties with limited-service capacity, each county is eligible for \$20,000 for a one-year planning grant to prepare for implementation of their program.
+In the interest of supporting rural counties with limited-service capacity, each county is eligible for \$20,000 for a one-year planning grant to prepare for implementation of any proposed program.